mosesmulwa-bebop/Data-Structures-and-Algorithms/Linked Lists/Doubly Linked Lists/README.md

 The deletion of a node: The two neighbors of the node to be deleted are linked directly to each other, thereby bypassing the original node.

+### Double ended Queue using Doubly Linked Lists
+The file LinkedDeque uses the _DoublyLinkedBase as a base class to implement a Deque